gotmax23/fedrq-mirror/README.md

 for reverse dependencies, packages that contain a certain Provide or file, subpackages of an SRPM, and package metadata.

 The tool doesn't seek to replace every feature of dnf repoquery.
-It seeks to provide a more user friendly interface than `dnf repoquery` for certain common tasks.
+It provides a more user friendly interface than `dnf repoquery` for certain common tasks.

 [![builds.sr.ht status](https://builds.sr.ht/~gotmax23/fedrq/commits/main.svg)](https://builds.sr.ht/~gotmax23/fedrq/commits/main?)